Politicians don’t often mention the fast food industry when they debate climate change questions. But they should. This article will tell you why.

 This is actually not an element that I usually write an awful lot about.
 I mean; I hate people that torture animals, but I am not a big animal lover – and I strongly believe that the environmental cause is more important than the animal abuse cause.

 Anyway.
-You don’t have to spend a lot of time on Google before you find out about the huge KFC scandal featuring abuse of chickens:
+You don’t have to spend a lot of time on Google before you find out about the huge KFC scandals featuring abuse of chickens.
+Here’s one of the “harmless“ videos:

 And you can imagine how bad the cows in South America are treated – they just haven’t been caught on camera yet.